ipums/pseudo_jaro_winkler/readme.md

 ## How to use as library

-There is currently just one function availabile: `pseudo_jaro_winkler`.
+There is currently just one function available: `pseudo_jaro_winkler`.
 You can call it like this:

 ```
 pseudo_jaro_winkler(PathBuf::from("output_dir"), names_a, names_b, 0.8)